r-koubou/ArticulationMappingFiles/README.md

 - Windows: `C:\Users\<USERNAME>\Documents\Studio One\Presets\User Presets\Key Switches`
 - Mac: `/Users/<USERNAME>/Documents/Studio One/Presets/User Presets\Key Switches`

-If the file is not recognized, double-click on the file in Explorer or Finder with your DAW open.
-(This has been confirmed by Studio One 5 for Windows)

 ## These files are...

-- Made by myself
+- I use a homemade tool to generate files for each DAW.
 - Mirror of official files (see **NOTICE** file)
 - Mirror of other user file(s) that currently cannot download from their site (see **NOTICE** file)

-## Easy file format conversion between DAWs

-I developed converting tool.
+## About the generation tool

-If you are interested, download from [HERE](https://github.com/r-koubou/ArticulationUtility)
+- If you are interested, download from [HERE](https://github.com/r-koubou/KeySwitchManager) and It is possible to edit the keyswitch database file (KeySwitches.db).
+- You can regenerate it by running the shell script `export-all.sh `.

 ### License